 We identified one significant audit risk, in respect of management override of control.
 The nature of the risk identified and our response are the same as described above for the equivalent audit risk in relation to the council's financial statement audit.
-We concluded satisfactorily in relation to our work on that risk.
-We reported on a control weakness in relation to the approval of journals.
+We concluded satisfactorily in relation to our work on that risk and we did not report any key findings.
+We make the following recommendation in relation to a non-significant control deficiency: a detailed review of the support for journals relating to the posting of periodic investment data should be performed and evidenced.

-Other information published with the statement of accounts, including the Annual Governance Statement
+Other information published with the statement of accounts, including the Annual Governance Statement other information is misstated for the same reason

 We modified our opinion where the qualification matters described above are also discussed in other information.
-In these cases the other information is misstated for the same reason
+In these cases the